Tuesday, November 29, 2011 – Day 9 – Fuerte Amador, near Panama City, Panama

 After the ship departs port and we have a wonderful dinner in the main dining room, I go to see the entertainment in the main show lounge.
 Julian Gargiulo is a classically trained pianist and does a great job playing the grand piano centre stage.
 He showcases some of his own compositions along with Chopin, and finishes with a classic Beethoven piece.

 I have a very nice breakfast this morning in La Fontaine, the main dining room.
 I am seated at a table for four, and meet a couple from Chemainus who used to do the mapping for BC Parks interpretive signs, and a young woman from California who is debarking in Callao/Lima to realize her dream to see Machu Picchu.
 The couple relate how they traveled to Ft.
 Lauderdale by train using Amtrack from Seattle to Chicago, then to Washington, DC, and finally to Ft.
 Lauderdale.
-Apparently their arrangements cost about the same as flying, and it took 3-4 days.
+Apparently their arrangements cost about the same as flying, and it takes 3-4 days.
 This strikes me as a great way to avoid the hassle of the airlines and airports if you have the time to spare.

 I attend a presentation by Martin, the Shore Excursions manager this morning, where he reviews all the excursions for the first half of the voyage.
 He mentions that all Holland America excursions to Machu Picchu depart the day after our scheduled arrival in Callao/Lima because the ship is often late arriving if the seas are rough off the South American coast.
 This is a concern of mine, since we leave on a flight from Lima airport around 2PM on the first day of arrival, so I hope the seas cooperate and the ship arrives on time.
 I’m resolved to not worry about it, since there is absolutely nothing I can do about weather in the Pacific or when our ship arrives in port some two weeks from now.